jainnielyn/100-days-of-code/log.md

 **Thoughts** Somehow, even after completing problem sets 1 through 4, whenever I go through the next specifications, it feels daunting.
 "Omg this is so difficult."

+### Day 6: November 13, Tuesday

+**Today's Progress**: Reviewed all .c and .h files to understand the basic structure given, answered questions for pset 5.

+**Thoughts** It wasn't that difficult after all!
+Mood is important, when I'm tired my brain rejects having to understand code (anything, really), and then negative self talk happens.
+Will enforce sleeping early more, and be more understanding when unforeseen circumstances prevent me from doing so.